For the news and views you might have missed

 We have strangled our school system.
 There is overcrowding in the classrooms.
 A student from Franklin High School noted to the school board one night that one of her classes had 40 students in it and she said that the school needed more money.
 She went on to say that nothing could get done in a class that large.
 There is also less time spent in class.
 Because of the decreased budgets, class time has decreased.
 There are now partial school days and more days off.
 This has put the onus on parents, if they are able to, to supplement the time through homework sessions and/or tutors.
 What is left in our school system are valiant and valued teachers and school staff who keep their schools together with small budgets, a vision and a lot of hope.

 Then we have Arne Duncan, inculcated with the Broad philosophy, waving a carrot in front of a very hungry populace saying, you can have the money but first you have to do a few tricks.
-What he wants for a relatively small amount of money is to have all states allow charter schools, but charter schools are not the answer.
+What he wants for a relatively small amount of money is to have all states allow charter schools, the privatization of a public trust.
 Charter schools do not provide equality of access to all as is the mandate of public schools.
 Will charter schools meet the needs of the poor and the marginalized as is mandated by the Federal government for all public schools?
 No, not when a charter school can expel a student if they do not perform well on a test.
 These are public funds that are to be used to provide for all, not just a select few.
 Teachers in charter schools have no protections that are provided by a union in a public school.
 Pay is on average less and the hours are longer.

 I was having a discussion the other day with some parents about charter schools and we all agreed that our children could benefit from that situation.
 We have the knowledge and wherewithal to either establish or select a school that would fit the needs of our children.
 We would have knowledge of the programs available, we would understand how to gain access to those schools, and our students would perform up to the standards set by the school.
 But that is not the case for all families.
 There are many families who do not have access to information to make these sorts of choices, maybe they do not speak English or have access to the Internet.
 Maybe, due to circumstances that they have little control over, there is not enough time or resources to ensure that their children will do well on a standardized test that determines whether they remain in a charter school.
 It is an inherently biased system towards those who have and therefore these schools should not be publicly funded.

-Sometimes, when I read about these charter schools, I think that these global corporations that fund the Broad and the like are just wanting to train the cogs in the wheel, children who can have basic information drilled into them with no opportunity for developing perspective or creative thinking skills.
+Sometimes, when I read about these charter schools, I think that these global corporations that fund such organizations as the Broad Foundation, ALEC and Teach for America, Inc. want to train the future cogs in the wheel, children who can have basic information drilled into them with no opportunity for developing perspective or creative thinking skills.
 You then have an even more divided social stratum, the unquestioning workers/soldiers and the ruling class.

 Corporations have made billions of dollars from the opportunities afforded to them by simply being in the United States.
-That money now needs to be reinvested in our children through the reinstatement of a tax structure that is equitable and no longer allows tax breaks and subsidies to oil companies and other large corporate businesses, a financial structure that demands oil companies who drill off of our coastlines pay for that privilege and end the tax breaks for the wealthy as instituted by our previous president Ronald Reagan and furthered by George Bush, Jr. Because there has not been a significant investment in education over the last 50 years, businesses have had to look elsewhere for talent, to other countries where people have been more adequately educated.
-The shock for many was that they had to import talent.
-Microsoft is an example of that.
+That money now needs to be reinvested in our children through the reinstatement of a tax structure that is equitable and no longer allows tax breaks and subsidies to oil companies, corporate farming enterprises and other large corporate businesses, a financial structure that demands oil companies who drill off of our coastlines pay for that privilege and end the tax breaks for the wealthy as instituted by our previous president Ronald Reagan and furthered by George Bush, Jr. Because there has not been a significant investment in education over the last 50 years, businesses have had to look elsewhere for talent, to other countries where people have invested in the education of their children.
+The shock for many of these businesses was that they had to import talent.
+Microsoft is an example.
 Because of their awareness of the problem, the Gates Foundation has tried, unsuccessfully, to come up with an answer to the problem.
 Unfortunately there is no quick solution and actually they don’t need to reinvent the wheel.
-They just need to reinvest with tax dollars that are due in our state and our country.
+They just need to reinvest with tax dollars that are due to our state and country.

 The answer is before their eyes and in their own backyard, the option school system that has existed in Seattle for 40 years and is the gem of our Seattle public system.
 The public educational system can work but it requires money to function and to function well as it did 50 years ago.
 This gets me to the second and more quickly attainable tier.
 Seattle has a rich and varied history of alternative school programs starting with Alternative School #1 (AS1) which was established in Seattle about forty years ago.